yarohtar/cam-maths-notes-obsidian/Notes/Error-control codes.md

-WATCH LECTURE 5th OF FEBRUARY
+WATCH START OF LECTURE  ON 5th OF FEBRUARY
+WATCH LECTURE 14th OF FEB
 [[Codewords]]
 [[Binary Code]]
 [[Information Rate]]